Cathy Malchiodi: Academic work and career

 In an interview, Malchiodi states that she found her calling as an art therapist after finding work at a shelter for children escaping domestic violence, where she saw the importance of art in the role of healing and recovery.

 Between 1994 and 2011, Malchiodi was a faculty member for the National Institute for Trauma & Loss in Children.
 In this role she developed art-based trauma intervention programs for children and families of military personnel and veterans.
 While there she also served as editor for the journal Trauma & Loss: Research & Interventions.

-In 2010 she founded the Trauma-Informed Practices & Expressive Arts Therapy Institute to educate and promote the application of expressive arts therapy and art therapy towards the treatment of trauma in children and adults.
+In 2010 she founded the Trauma-Informed Practices & Expressive Arts Therapy Institute based on the book Trauma and Expressive Arts Therapy: Brain, Body and Imagination in the Healing Process to educate and promote the application of expressive arts therapy and art therapy towards the treatment of trauma in children and adults.
 The institute offers live and online courses, certificate programs and distance learning opportunities in the United States and internationally.
 She also co-founded Art Therapy Without Borders, a nonprofit corporation organized to support international art therapy initiatives and the work of art therapists.

 In 2009, she was elected president of the Counseling Association for Humanistic Education and Development.
 In that same year she was named president of the Association for Humanistic Counseling, which is a part of the American Counseling Association.

 In addition, she has served in roles as adjunct and visiting faculty at Lesley University, Prescott College, Southern Illinois University, University of Louisville, and Southwestern College.

 Malchiodi has served on Boards of Directors for numerous organizations including the American Counseling Association; Association for Humanistic Counseling (AHC; President 2009–2010); Delegate, 20/20 Future of Counseling National Task Force; and American Art Therapy Association.
 She is a consultant on trauma intervention by numerous organizations and businesses including the Department of Defense.

 Throughout her career she published over 130 articles for Psychology Today and other publications in art therapy and trauma.